-For many years, patent owners have attempted to avoid exhaustion by purporting to impose restrictions when they sell an item.
+For many years, patent owners have attempted to avoid exhaustion by purporting to impose contractual restrictions when they sell an item.
 But per the Supreme Court, such restrictions are ineffective.
 Exhaustion still applies.

 The leading case is Impression Products, Inc. v.
-Lexmark International, Inc.280 Lexmark sells laser printers; like many printer manufacturers, it makes much of its profits not on sales of the printers themselves, but on sales of the toner they use to print.
+Lexmark International, Inc. Lexmark sells laser printers.
+Like many printer manufacturers, it sells the printers cheaply and makes most of its profits on toner.
 Because toner is so costly and so lucrative - toner costs more per milliliter than caviar, perfume, or vintage Dom Perignon - it is an attractive market for competitors.

-To keep competitors from simply selling their own Lexmarkcompatible toner cartriges, Lexmark owns a number of patents covering its toner cartridges and their use.281 So remanufacturers like Impressions obtain empty Lexmark cartridges, refill them with toner, and sell them at a discount to Lexmark's prices for new cartridges.
-Per cases like Sandvik, this is permissible repair.
+To keep competitors from simply selling their own Lexmark-compatible toner cartridges, Lexmark owns a number of patents covering its toner cartridges and their use.
+So remanufacturers like Impressions obtain empty Lexmark cartridges, refill them with toner, and sell them at a discount to Lexmark's prices for new cartridges.
+Under cases like Sandvik, this is permissible repair.
 The toner itself is unpatented, and the cartridges can be easily refilled.

 To keep remanufacturers from getting their hands on empty Lexmark cartridges, Lexmark created a "Return Program" in which purchasers received a discount in exchange for signing a contract promising to use the cartridge only once and to not to transfer it to anyone but Lexmark.
-When Impression continued to refill Lexmark cartridges, Lexmark sued, arguing that Impression was violating its patent rights.
-The Supreme Court rejected this argument with a straightforward holding:
+When Impression continued to refill Lexmark cartridges, Lexmark sued for patent infringement, but the Supreme Court held that the restriction was ineffective: